Jeff Stanton

-Jeffrey Eric Stanton aka SIX TIME (born June 18, 1968) is an American former professional motocross racer.
-He competed in the AMA Motocross Championships from 1988 to 1999.
-He is a three-time AMA 250cc Motocross and Supercross national champion], winning the titles in 1989, 1990 and 1992.
+Jeffrey Eric "Six Time" Stanton (born June 18, 1968) is an American former professional motocross racer.
+He competed in the AMA Motocross Championships from 1987 to 1994.
+He is a three-time AMA 250cc Motocross and Supercross national champion, winning the titles in 1989, 1990 and 1992.

 Biography

-Stanton was born in Coldwater, Michigan to Erwin and Mary Stanton.
+Jeff Stanton was born in Coldwater, Michigan to Erwin and Mary Stanton.
+Jeff married Sara Knowles in 1992 and they had a daughter, Siana, in 1996 and a son, Toren, in 1999.

+Racing career

+Stanton made his professional debut on August 24, 1986 at the Washougal Outdoor National in the 500cc class.
+Aboard a Yamaha YZ490 he finished 7th overall with 10 - 6 moto finishes.
+Stanton won the prestigious Daytona Supercross 4 years in a row, from 1989 - 1992, earning him the nickname "Duke of Daytona" at the time.
+He retired from professional motocross in 1994.

 Stanton rode for Honda for the better part of his career, earning all of his championships with them.
-Before team Honda, he rode a Yamaha as a privateer.
+Before joining team Honda in 1989, he rode for Yamaha during much of his amateur career and in his first two years as a professional.

-Stanton retired from professional motocross in 1994.
-Jeff married Sara Knowles in 1992 and they had a daughter, Siana, in 1996 and a son, Toren, in 1999.

 In 2000 he was inducted into the AMA Motorcycle Hall of Fame.

-Following his retirement, JStanton worked with American Honda as a consultant where he trained the factory riders until he was laid off when the motorcycle industry went through a downturn.
+Following his retirement, Jeff Stanton worked with American Honda as a consultant where he trained the factory riders until he was laid off when the motorcycle industry went through a downturn.
 He also trained Justin Barcia on private contract from 2012 to 2014.
 Stanton remains active on the family farm that he grew up on and continues to ride in local races with his son.